Here's the story of our second annual Taco & Margarita cook-off, celebrating great food and drinks with friends.

 This post may contain affiliate links.

 Over the summer we hosted our second annual Taco & Margarita Cook-Off.
-Last summer’s Taco & Margarita Cook-Off was a huge hit, and one that everyone was eager to see change from a one-and-done theme to an annual celebration.
-We easily had twice as many people at this cook off and way more taco entries.
+Last summer's first Taco & Margarita Cook-Off was a huge hit, and one that everyone was eager to see become an annual celebration.
+We easily had twice as many people at this cook off and waaay more taco entries.

 This taco cook-off was especially especial because my husband created a taco entry!
 Our family had just returned from our trip to Old San Juan, Puerto Rico where we had incredible tacos, and one of the tacos my husband really enjoyed at La Güerita Taqueria was filled with chorizo.

-It inspired my husband to pick up chorizo and potatoes to create his first ever entry.
-The recipe he used is from Splendid Table, and the tacos were filled with cubed, cooked potato and spicy, diced chorizo cooked with onions and chilies.
-They were delicious.
-The dish was one of the most popular ones we had, and brought back memories for our family of our table in Puerto Rico.
+It inspired my husband to pick up chorizo and potatoes to create his first-ever entry.
+The recipe he used is from Splendid Table: tacos filled with cubed, cooked potato and spicy, diced chorizo cooked with onions and chilies.
+They were delicious!
+The dish was one of the most popular ones there and brought back memories of our meals in Puerto Rico.

-I opted for a quick approach for my taco entry, and made a filling using a favorite dinnertime recipe I found on Pinterest for Mississippi Roast in the crock pot.
+I opted for a quick approach for my taco entry and made a filling using a favorite dinnertime recipe: Mississippi Roast in the crockpot.

-Once the meat was cooked in the crock, I shredded it, crisped it up under the broiler, and then served it in grilled corn tortillas with pepperoncini and a homemade crema sauce.
+Once the meat was cooked, I shredded it, crisped it up under the broiler, and then served it in grilled corn tortillas with pepperoncini and a homemade crema sauce.

-Other taco entries included “Hair Of The Dog” Chicken Tinga from Beth, complete with this awesome illustration!
-She began with the recipe from SeriousEats.com and then made the filling her own with generous dashes of honey, molasses, hot sauce, and tequila.
+Other tasty taco entries included "Hair Of The Dog" Chicken Tinga from Beth, complete with this awesome illustration!
+She began with the recipe from SeriousEats.com, then made the filling her own with generous dashes of honey, molasses, hot sauce, and tequila.
 She added homemade pickled onions and lime wedges to garnish the Tinga.

-Paul and Sam brought “9 Year-Old Tacos”.
-The tacos were not nine years old, but their creator Sam is!
+Paul and his son Sam brought "9-Year-Old Tacos".
+The tacos were not, in fact, nine years old, but their creator Sam was!
 His tacos included seasoned beef and homemade salsa.

-Chris made two kinds of seasoned steak for his tacos: Southwest and Taco, and included cilantro, lime, and chunks of avocado to complete his tacos.
+Chris made two kinds of seasoned steak for his tacos: Southwest and Taco, and included cilantro, lime, and chunks of avocado to top them.

-He also made a big batch of my favorite sauce, “The Bad Hombre” Carrot Habanero Hot Sauce, a recipe from the Vermont Farm Table Cookbook by Travey Medeiros.
+He also made a big batch of my favorite sauce, "The Bad Hombre" Carrot Habanero Hot Sauce, a recipe from the Vermont Farm Table Cookbook by Tracey Medeiros.